 The first step in digital transformation is to move from point solutions to cloud-based platforms where possible.
 The Australian government already had a cloud-first approach before the pandemic.
 With increasingly secure cloud options available, there is little holding agencies back from embracing cloud.

-For example, the Australian government’s use of Microsoft Teams, via its GovTEAMS platform, tripled in response to the pandemic as agencies moved to remote working.
-Even where data sovereignty is an issue, government agencies can now choose cloud providers that offer secure onshore data centres.
+For example, the Australian government's use of Microsoft Teams, via its GovTEAMS platform, tripled in response to the pandemic as agencies moved to remote working.
+Even where data sovereignty is an issue, government agencies can now choose cloud providers that offer secure onshore data centers.

 In some cases, decision-makers may be reluctant to move to the cloud because the short-term cost savings aren't as high as they may have anticipated.
 However, the driver should not be around short-term cost savings; building agility and investing for savings in the medium to long term is more important.

 For example, legacy systems that seem to be working currently are likely to incur significant costs in the future as they need to be upgraded and maintained.
 The return on investment in cloud technologies will come in the longer term as government agencies find themselves better-positioned to deliver improved services to citizens at a lower overall cost.

 There are some barriers currently preventing agencies from fully adopting continuous transformation.
 Risk-averse agencies need to ensure they have the funding properly allocated to a strategic roadmap that includes agility and a long-term view.